sbmkvp/footfall_from_wifi_sensors/review/response.md

 4. Related work: How about WiFi-based real-time data analytics?

 5. Methodology: Will you draw a diagram of the Methodology?

+> We have resequenced some of the material in response to Referee 2
+> and, cognisant of over-all length requirements, think that this (rather
+> than a diagram) addresses your concerns.

 4. Performance Analysis: How about the performance for collecting data using PostgreSQL?
 Did you compare Apache Flink and Spark Streaming for real-time data